How Azure Cloud Services Provide Business Agility

 Of businesses that adopt the cloud, 87% of them report business growth from their cloud use.
 41% of businesses are able to directly attribute business growth to their use of cloud services

-The success of your business agility survives on your ability to figure out processes that can be improved and implement those improvements as quickly as possible.
+The success of your business agility depends on your ability to figure out processes that can be improved and implement those improvements as quickly as possible.

-Big data is another buzzword that has gained in prominence over the last few years.
+Big data is another factor that has gained prominence over the last few years which is directly involved in providing agility.

 The crux of it is that there’s more data in the world (and in businesses) than ever before, and it increases exponentially every year.